simonw/til/mastodon/verifying-github-on-mastodon.md

 <img width="335" alt="The edit profile form on GitHub, with a number of different form fields" src="https://user-images.githubusercontent.com/9599/202298033-fd78a7c0-1c83-4b37-b708-ef65038c1443.png">

-The only two fields here that will have `rel=me` applied to them when GitHub serves the final page are the link field (which I have set to my personal blog at https://simonwillison.net/ and, weirdly, the location field (which I have set to Half Moon Bay, CA).
+The only field here that will have `rel=me` applied to it when GitHub serves the final page is that link field, which I have set to my personal blog at https://simonwillison.net/

-So the easiest way to verify your GitHub profile is to point one of those to your Mastodon page, which in my case is https://fedi.simonwillison.net/@simon
+So the easiest way to verify your GitHub profile is to point the link to your Mastodon page, which in my case is https://fedi.simonwillison.net/@simon

 But...
-I didn't want to sacrifice either of those fields!
+I didn't want to sacrifice that field!
+I want to link to my blog.

 The first thing I tried was editing my profile to point to Mastodon, then editing my Mastodon profile to trigger a verification job, then editing my GitHub profile back again.